-These diverse communities create perfect homes for and wonderful places for us to see a variety of birds.
+These diverse communities create perfect homes for and wonderful places for visitors to see a variety of birds.
 If you are from the south, you might enjoy seeing a bird common to northern habitats such as the black-backed woodpecker.
-If you are from the east, the western meadowlark, Townsend's solitaire, or western tanager might catch your attention.
-Or if you are from the west, the eastern bluebird or ovenbird would be an unusual sight.
-Look for meadowlarks and bluebirds on the prairie.
-Ovenbirds and tanagers are often found in the forest and solitaires can be seen near the visitor center.
-Black-backed woodpecker prefers forests that have recently burned so areas where the park performed a prescribed fire would be a good place to look for these elusive birds.
+If you are from the east, the western meadowlark or western tanager might catch your attention.
+Wind Cave's ecosystems provide a variety of bird watching opportunities.

 Prairie dog towns are not hard to find.
 Prairie dogs prefer flat open ground where grasses grow easily and where they can see approaching predators so they can retreat to their burrows.
 Flat open areas are also great places to build roads, so it is easy to see prairie dog towns along almost any of the parks roadways.
 These small rodents have many predators, including coyotes, bobcats, badgers, and predatory birds.
 That means if you are looking for predatory animals, prairie dog towns are great places find them or signs of them.

 One of the most difficult animals in the park to see is elk.
-The park is home to between 300 to 500 elk, but finding them can be quite a challenge.
+The park is home to several hundred elk, but finding them can be quite a challenge.
 These animals are hunted when they are outside of the park so they not only are hard to see, they are also hiding from us.
-Generally elk are most active in the early morning or late evening.
-They tend to stay in the wooded areas of the park and come onto the grasslands to graze in the twilight times.
-A good place to look for them is along the park's less traveled gravel roads NPS 5 and 6.
-Another option is evenings or mornings in areas where the grasslands meet the forest such as the prairie dog town near the Rankin Ridge fire tower.
-Another easy way to see elk is to leave your car and go for a hike.
+Elk are most active in the early morning or late evening.
+They tend to stay in the wooded areas of the park and come to the grasslands to graze at twilight.
+A good place to look for them is along the park's less traveled gravel roads, NPS 5 and 6.
+Another option is to look evenings or mornings in areas where the grasslands meet the forest such as the prairie dog town near the Rankin Ridge fire tower.
+Another way to see elk is to leave your car and go for a hike.
 The Boland Ridge Trail is great habitat for elk.